On this page you will find a comprehensive and impartial guide to the Dhaulagiri Circuit Trek.

 Day 7

-After descending for a short while, you cross a stream and then terraced fields.
-With a ridge behind you, you come to a pass from which Mount Ghustung South (21,210 feet) is visible.
-You go down to Myagdi Khola and trek along its west bank until you arrive at the village of Naura.
-After that, you ascend briefly.
-After crossing a grassy hill and climbing a steep slope where there are switchbacks, you descend through a forest and then terraced fields, which brings you to Boghara (6,820 feet).
+After descending for a short while, you will cross a stream and then terraced fields.
+With a ridge behind you, you will come to a pass from which Mount Ghustung South (21,210 feet) is visible.
+You will go down to Myagdi Khola and trek along its west bank until you arrive at the village of Naura.
+After that, you will ascend briefly.
+After crossing a grassy hill and climbing a steep slope where there are switchbacks, you will descend through a forest and then terraced fields, which brings you to Boghara (6,820 feet).

 Day 8

 The trail continues after Boghara.
 You descend through terraced fields before coming to a small ridge.
-Then you enter a forest area to reach Jyardan.
+Then you will enter a forest area to reach Jyardan.
 After that, a high, winding path spans a rocky area and goes down and then up to Lipshe, where there is no more than a single hut.
 The trail goes through a forest to Lapche Kharka and then rises to Dobang.
-The going is hard and ropes may be needed.
+The going is hard, and ropes may be needed.

 Day 9

-After making use of a wooden bridge at Dobang, the trail ascends and you find yourself among trees.
+After making use of a wooden bridge at Dobang, the trail ascends, and you will find yourself among trees.
 The forest is beautiful and rises sharply.
 After traversing Myagdi Khola, you cross a stream to reach Choriban Khola.
-You then reach the end of the Chhonbarban Glacier.
+You will then reach the end of the Chhonbarban Glacier.
 Tukche Peak (22,430 feet) can be seen at the far end, while the imposing north face of Dhaulagiri I (26,790 feet) dominates the skyline to your right.
 To the West the summits of Dhaulagiris II (25,430 feet), III (25,310 feet) and V (25,000 feet) can be seen.

 Day 10